census-instrumentation/opencensus-website/content/quickstart/java/metrics.md

 - Java 8+
 - [Apache Maven](https://maven.apache.org/install.html)
-- Google Cloud Platform account and project
-- Google Stackdriver Tracing enabled on your project

 {{% notice tip %}}
-For assistance setting up Stackdriver, [Click here](/codelabs/stackdriver) for a guided codelab.

 For assistance setting up Apache Maven, [Click here](https://maven.apache.org/install.html) for instructions.
 {{% /notice %}}

+- Prometheus as our choice of metrics backend: we are picking it beause it is free, open source and easy to setup

+{{% notice tip %}}
+For assistance setting up Prometheus, [Click here](/codelabs/prometheus) for a guided codelab.

+You can swap out any other exporter from the [list of Java exporters](/guides/exporters/supported-exporters/java)
+{{% /notice %}}

 ## Installation
-We will first create our project directory, generate the `pom.xml`, and bootstrap our entry file.
+We will first create our project directory, add our `pom.xml`, and our source code.

 ```bash
 mkdir repl-app